SWAT (Bangladesh): History

-The SWAT completed a 45-day training program conducted by nine United States experts from the Army, Federal Bureau of Investigation (FBI) and Police which was financed by the United States.
+The SWAT completed a 45-day training program conducted by nine United States experts from the Army, FBI SWAT, and Police which was financed by the United States.
 The United States also provided equipment including M4 carbines, SR-25/AR-10 sniper rifles and Glock 17 pistols.

 In 2016, the SWAT was placed under the command of the newly formed Counter Terrorism and Transnational Crime.
 In the same year, the SWAT had 50 members, with 20 new recruits to receive training in the United States with the SWAT aiming to expand to the unit to 100 members.

-In 2017, the United States Bureau of Diplomatic Security Anti-terrorism Assistance Program (ATA) trained nine SWAT instructors over 7 weeks who conducted two refresher Crisis Response Team courses for 42 SWAT members.
+In 2017, the United States Bureau of Diplomatic Security (DS), Anti-terrorism Assistance Program (ATA) trained nine SWAT instructors over 7 weeks who conducted two refresher Crisis Response Team courses for 42 SWAT members.

 Operations

 The SWAT was deployed for security during the 2008 Bangladeshi general election, Pahela Baishakh and at Shaheed Minar during celebrations for International Mother Language Day.

-The SWAT has deployed to many militant attacks, including outside of Dhaka in 2017 to Chapainawabganj for Operation "Eagle Hunt" and to Chapainawabganj for Operation "Hit Back".
+The SWAT has deployed to many terrorist or militant attacks, including outside of Dhaka in 2017 to Chapainawabganj for Operation "Eagle Hunt" and to Chapainawabganj for Operation "Hit Back".
 In July 2016, the SWAT responded to the Holey Artisan Bakery terrorist attack in Gulshan Thana with eight SWAT members seriously injured.